-This report assesses both observed changes, and the components of these changes that are attributable to anthropogenic influence (or human-induced), distinguishing between anthropogenic and naturally forced changes (see Section 1.2.1.1, Section 1.4.1, Cross Working Group Box: Attribution, and Chapter 3).
+This Report assesses both observed changes, and the components of these changes that are attributable to anthropogenic influence (i.e., human-induced), distinguishing between anthropogenic and naturally forced changes (Chapter 3, Sections 1.2.1.1 and 1.4.1, and Cross-Working Group Box: Attribution).
 The core assessment conclusions from previous IPCC reports are confirmed or strengthened in this report, indicating the robustness of our understanding of the primary causes and consequences of anthropogenic climate change.

 The WGI contribution to AR6 is focused on physical and biogeochemical climate science information, with particular emphasis on regional climate changes.
-These are relevant for mitigation, adaptation and risk assessment in the context of complex and evolving policy settings, including the Paris Agreement, the Global Stocktake, the Sendai Framework and the Sustainable Development Goals (SDGs) Framework.
+These are relevant for mitigation, adaptation and risk assessment in the context of complex and evolving policy settings, including the Paris Agreement, the global stocktake, the Sendai Framework and the Sustainable Development Goals (SDGs) Framework.

-The core of this report consists of twelve chapters plus the Atlas (Figure 1.1), which can together be grouped into three categories (excluding this framing chapter):
+The core of this report consists of 12 chapters plus the Atlas (Figure 1.1), which can together be grouped into three categories (excluding this framing chapter):

-Large-Scale Information (Chapters 2, 3 and 4).
+Large-scale Information (Chapters 2, 3 and 4).
 These chapters assess climate information from global to continental or ocean-basin scales.
 Chapter 2 presents an assessment of the changing state of the climate system, including the atmosphere, biosphere, ocean and cryosphere.
 Chapter 3 continues with an assessment of the human influence on this changing climate, covering the attribution of observed changes, and introducing the fitness-for-purpose approach for the evaluation of climate models used to conduct the attribution studies.
 Finally, Chapter 4 assesses climate change projections, from the near to the long term, including climate change beyond 2100, as well as the potential for abrupt and ‘low-likelihood, high-impact’ changes.

 Process Understanding (Chapters 5, 6, 7, 8 and 9).
-These five chapters provide end-to-end assessments of fundamental Earth system processes and components: the carbon budget and biogeochemical cycles (Chapter 5), short-lived climate forcers and their links to air quality (Chapter 6), the Earth’s energy budget and climate sensitivity (Chapter 7), the water cycle (Chapter 8), and the ocean, cryosphere and sea-level changes (Chapter 9).
+These five chapters provide end-to-end assessments of fundamental Earth system processes and components: the carbon budget and biogeochemical cycles (Chapter 5), short-lived climate forcers and their links to air quality (Chapter 6), the Earth’s energy budget and climate sensitivity (Chapter 7), the water cycle (Chapter 8), and the ocean, cryosphere and sea level changes (Chapter 9).
 All these chapters provide assessments of observed changes, including relevant paleoclimatic information and understanding of processes and mechanisms as well as projections and model evaluation.

 Regional Information (Chapters 10, 11, 12 and Atlas).
 New knowledge on climate change at regional scales is reflected in this report with four chapters covering regional information.
 Chapter 10 provides a framework for assessment of regional climate information, including methods, physical processes, an assessment of observed changes at regional scales, and the performance of regional models.
 Chapter 11 addresses extreme weather and climate events, including temperature, precipitation, flooding, droughts and compound events.
 Chapter 12 provides a comprehensive, region-specific assessment of changing climatic conditions that may be hazardous or favourable (hence influencing climate risk) for various sectors to be assessed in WGII.
 Lastly, the Atlas assesses and synthesizes regional climate information from the whole report, focussing on the assessments of mean changes in different regions and on model assessments for the regions.
 It also introduces the online Interactive Atlas, a novel compendium of global and regional climate change observations and projections.
-It includes a visualization tool combining various warming levels and scenarios on multiple scales of space and time.
+It includes a visualization tool, which combines various warming levels and scenarios on multiple scales of space and time.